Mechanical-Advantage/AdvantageScope/docs/tabs/CONSOLE.md

 ![Console view](/docs/resources/console/console-1.png)

-The controls are identical to the 🔢 [Table](/docs/tabs/TABLE.md) tab.
+The controls are similar to the 🔢 [Table](/docs/tabs/TABLE.md) tab.
 The selected time is synchronized across all tabs.
 Click a row to select it, or hover over a row to preview it in any visible pop-up windows.
 Clicking the ↓ button jumps to the selected time (or the time entered in the box).
+Enter text in the "Filter" input to only display rows which contain the filter text.